Manuel Vázquez «This drug could treat fatty liver and insulin resistance»

 What are the properties of this drug?

-One possibility would be to use EPB53 to treat non-alcoholic fatty liver disease and also insulin resistance.
+One possibility would be to use the compound to treat non-alcoholic fatty liver disease and also insulin resistance.

 What is the current status of the project?

-We have found that EPB53 produces these improvements, but we still need definitive proof that these effects are mediated by FGF21.
+We have found that our compound produces these improvements, but we still need definitive proof that these effects are mediated by FGF21.

 At the moment, our goal is to license the patent.
 We could also create a spin-off, but this is a little out of our league considering that we lack the necessary economic and business skills.